Python: Get all possible unique subsets from a set of distinct integers

 Flowchart:

-Flowchart: Find all possible unique subsets from a set of distinct integers
+- Write a Python class that uses recursion to generate all possible unique subsets of a set of distinct integers.

 Previous: Write a Python program to find validity of a string of parentheses, '(', ')', '{', '}', '[' and '].
 These brackets must be close in the correct order,